jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/devopsweb/index.md

 1. Near the top of the page, click **TRACK & PLAN**.
 2. If you don't see lanes labeled OPEN and IN PROGRESS, enter the Lanes view by clicking **Display as lanes**.
 ![Click Display as lanes button][38]
-3. In the OPEN lane, click **Create a work item**.
+3. In the OPEN lane, click the **Create a work item** field.
 Work items are grouped into the OPEN, IN PROGRESS, and RESOLVED lanes based on their status.

 ###Create a task
 You can create different types of work items depending on what you're planning.
 For example, to describe a minor feature update, you might create a task item.
 To track the work to fix a problem, you might create a defect item.

 Describe a task to personalize the Sentiment Analysis App.
 You can assign attributes to the new work item by clicking the attribute icons under the **Create a work item** field, and you can use shorthand in the field:

-1. In the **Create a work item** field, type `Update default search topic, then deploy app` as your work item's summary.
+1. In the **Create a work item** field, enter `Update default search topic, then deploy app` as your work item's summary.
 In this field, you can also assign other information to the work item, such as its owner and priority, by typing special characters.
 For more information, see the [Track & Plan reference](https://hub.jazz.net/docs/reference/trackplan/).

    a.
 Assign the "task" type to the work item: after the summary, type a space and then type `*task`.